-It is important to understand that child sexual assault and exploitation is a crime that can affect not only the child or young person, but also families and the broader community.
-Below is some information about the crime of child sexual assault and exploitation, including myths and facts, and links to download information sheets about indicators of harm and responding to disclosures of harm.
+It is important to understand that child sexual assault is a crime that can affect not only the child or young person, but also families and the broader community.
+Below is some information about the crime of child sexual assault, including myths and facts, and links to download information sheets about indicators of harm and responding to disclosures of harm.

 FACT In child sexual assault cases, 70% to 90% of offenders are known to the child and family (Finkelhor, 1994; Mouzous & Makkai, 2004; National Child Protection Clearinghouse, 2005).
 Beyond this, 90% of child abuse incidents involving neglect, emotional or physical abuse are caused by the parent or primary caregiver.

 FACT Research shows that children and young people with disabilities are up to four times more likely to be abused as they may not have the language or understanding to communicate what is happening to them (World Health Organisation, 2018).